sensu/sensu-docs/content/sensu-go/6.7/web-ui/sensu-catalog.md

 The **README** tab contains detailed information about the integration, including an overview, supported dashboards, setup instructions, the plugins the integration requires, the metrics and alerts the integration generates, and links to reference information.
 The **README** also describes any additional configuration needed to use the integration, like subscriptions to add to agent entities or secrets to create for sensitive information.

-The **CHANGELOG** tab lists the notable changes, improvements, and fixes for all versions of the integration.
+The **CHANGELOG** tab lists the notable changes, improvements, and fixes for each version of the integration.

 The **SENSU RESOURCES** tab contains usable examples of all of the resource definitions you need to use the integration, including the plugin [asset][4], [secrets][5], [checks][2], [handlers][3], and [pipelines][6].
 Click the `yaml` or `json` buttons to select the format for each definition.